Louisiana Congressman-elect Luke Letlow dead from COVID-19

 Before working for Abraham, Letlow had worked for former Gov. Bobby Jindal’s administration.
 Jindal’s one-time chief of staff, Timmy Teepell, described Letlow on Twitter as “a good man with a kind heart and a passion to serve.
 He loved Louisiana and his family.
 He was a brother and I’m heart broken he’s gone.”

+Letlow is one of more than 7,000 people in Louisiana who have died from COVID-19 since March, according to data from the state health department.

+When he announced his positive test for COVID-19, Letlow joined a list of Louisiana officials who have contracted the coronavirus since the pandemic began, including U.S. Sen. Bill Cassidy, Lt.
+Gov. Billy Nungesser, Attorney General Jeff Landry, Treasurer John Schroder, U.S. Rep. Mike Johnson and U.S. Rep. Cedric Richmond.

-U.S. Sen. Bill Cassidy, a Republican and doctor who tested positive for COVID-19 earlier this year and has since recovered, posted in a Twitter video: “It just, just, just, just brings home COVID can kill.
+Cassidy, a Republican and doctor who tested positive for COVID-19 earlier this year and has since recovered, posted in a Twitter video: “It just, just, just, just brings home COVID can kill.
 For most folks it doesn’t, but it truly can.
 So, as you remember Luke, his widow, his children in your prayers, remember as well to be careful with COVID.”

 Follow Melinda Deslatte on Twitter at http://twitter.com/melindadeslatte